corcor27/Introduction_to_R/_episodes/18-lists-dataframes.md

 ### Lists

 We will take a brief look at lists.
-At first glance may seem very similar to vectors but we are going to cover some key differences.
+At first glance they may seem very similar to vectors but we are going to cover some key differences.
 1. Lists can hold different data types they are not restricted to a single data type like vectors
 2. They also can hold vectors. matrices, and even other lists which allows them to assume more complicated and hierarchical structures than vectors.